 He also worked as a Film director, screenwriter, and an actor.
 He was a part of many films like “Moi Eti Zazabor”, “Srimanta Sankardev”, “Assam Sahitya Sabha”, “Kolijar Amothu”, “Soisobote Dhemalite” and have acted in “Kolijar Amothu”, and “Soisobote Dhemalite”.
 He has won various awards in his life, and his work is highly appreciated by people all over the world.
 In 2003, he won the “All India Katha-Goriyoshi Award” at the “Katha International Short Story Festival”,

-New Delhi, for his work in “Himalayan Mystic Meeting”, a short story by him.
+, for his work in “Himalayan Mystic Meeting”, a short story by him.
 In 2006, The Assam Government Publication Board awarded him the “Golden Jubilee Novel Award” for his work on the novel “Bhaba Ananda Sambad”.
 In 2010, he received the “Acharya Prafulla Chandra Ray Memorial Award” for his work in Lifetime Contribution to Literature, Art & Scientific Research by the “Academy of Bengali Poetry”, Calcutta.